arac-codespace/rails-sisapp/sisblog/README.md

 learn javascript.
 I feel like learning a new language when I'm so new with ruby will only be a detriment to my learning.
 So while I'm eager to learn JS, I'll be pushing it back for a little while longer.
-I'll also be fiddling with relational databases in meanwhile.
+I'll also be fiddling with relational databases in the meantime.

-Hopefully I'll be messing around with JS and relational databases come my next project.
+Hopefully I'll be ready to work with JS and relational databases come my next project.